Suwa Seriya Ambulance Service: Founding

-In 2016, the foundation was established on a $7.56 million grant from the Government of India on a request made by the Government of Sri Lanka on a proposal made by Harsha de Silva, then a deputy minister for a pre-hospital emergency ambulance service, which Sri Lanka lacked at the time.
+In 2016, the foundation was established with a $7.56 million grant from the Government of India, following a request from the Government of Sri Lanka based on a proposal made by then Prime Minister Ranil Wickremesinghe and then Deputy Minister Harsha de Silva for a pre-hospital emergency ambulance service, which Sri Lanka lacked at the time.
 The initial grant allowed the ambulance service start its service in the Western and Southern Provinces with a fleet of 88 ambulances.
+The first EMTs were trained by GVK EMRI which transferred the knowledge to create the service.
 In the next few years, the service was expanded to all nine provinces of the island with a fleet of 297 ambulances.
 The ambulances were purchased from Tata Motors with an additional grant from India worth $15.09 million.
-Initially the service was opposed by nationalist groups and the Government Medical Officers Association.